How OpenAI and Anthropic Just Triggered the Next Big Shift in Software

 In the formal annoucement, Microsoft said that Anthropic’s models will unlock “more powerful experiences” for users.

-Claude is not new to Microsoft however, with it already embedded in Visual Studio and Azure AI alongside Google’s AI and Elon Musk’s Grok.
-This is, however the first time Copilot launch that we have seen non OpenAI models powering Copilot.
+Claude is not new to Copilot, but not new to Copilot AI.
+Claude is already available (along with other AI models) are already embedded in Visual Studio and Azure AI alongside Google’s AI and Elon Musk’s Grok.
+This is, however the first time Copilot launch that we have seen non-OpenAI models powering Copilot.

 Why This Matters